What is the Occupational Employment and Wage Statistics (OEWS) program?

 Whom should you contact if you have additional questions?

 Contact the OEWS information staff by email at firstname.lastname@example.org or by telephone at (202) 691-6569.

 Occupational employment and wage data for...

 All 50 states, the District of Columbia, and selected U.S. territories

 Employment and wages in Atlanta-Sandy Springs-Roswell, Georgia, May 2022

 ||Average hourly wage

-Source: U.S. Bureau of Labor Statistics, Occupational Employment Statistics.
+Source: U.S. Bureau of Labor Statistics, Occupational Employment and Wage Statistics.